 A member may retire with an age and service allowance after completing: 1.) at least five years of credited service, and 2.) attaining his minimum service retirement age.
-This minimum service retirement age is 60 for general members and 55 for law enforcement or fire personnel.
+This minimum service retirement age is 60 for general members, 55 for law enforcement or fire personnel, and 55 for eligible public safety personnel of electing employers.

-A participating LAGERS subdivision may, by a majority vote of the governing body, select an alternate unreduced retirement for employees whose age and service total 80 or more.
+A participating LAGERS subdivision may, by a majority vote of the governing body, select an alternate unreduced retirement for employees whose age and service total 80.
 This provision also requires five years of credited service.